 If you want to know what influences self esteem, here are 7 legitimate answers from my own experiences.

-And from some facts I’ve gathered to give you the best answer.
+With some added facts I’ve gathered to give you the best answer.

 1. What was your upbringing like?